Services for Children and their Families

 For the Seniors there is the Senior Club (Funky Fridays) for 11-18 year olds.
 They meet from 6.30pm – 8.30pm.
 They have the chance to catch up and chat with their friends but also the opportunity to talk in confidence to a member of staﬀ about any concerns or worries they may have.

-We are currently working on the young people taking charge of the running of the group and taking on diﬀerent roles within the club.
+Our youth group is run by a small team of young people who each take on a set area/selection of responsibilities.
 This helps give them a sense of responsibility and improves their confidence and self esteem.
 We play games and do crafts and we also do activities based around life skills and promoting self esteem, confidence and mental health.